AnnabelNkir/Awards/README.md

 Step 6 : To create an account, run the command python manage.py createsuperuser to create an admin account in order to post.
 Access to the admin panel is by adding the path /admin to the address bar.

-To view the app, open the live site link provided below on the README.
+To view the app, open the live site link provided below on the README file.
 Here is a run through of how to set up the application:

 ```